-Design & Technology (Textiles)
+Product Design & Technologies (Textiles)

-In this unit students work through the product design process to design, make and evaluate textile products.
-They will develop and extend their design and sewing skills and explore a variety of complex construction techniques and decorative processes.
-Students learn about textiles-based materials and develop an understanding of issues associated with textiles and the work of contemporary designers.
+In this unit, students work through the product design process to design, make, and evaluate textile products.
+They build on their design and sewing skills, exploring complex construction and decorative techniques using a variety of textile materials.
+Students consider ethical and sustainable design practices and analyse contemporary designers.
+Students develop and communicate ideas using technical drawings and design terminology, and manage projects collaboratively and independently.